Price: £95 PLUS VAT

-It will be an opportunity to examine the Government’s Valuing Culture and Heritage Capital initiative - and its potentially significant implications for the UK arts sector, cultural attractions and institutions, education, and local authorities, the workforce and the public.
+This conference will be an opportunity to examine the Government’s Valuing Culture and Heritage Capital initiative - and its potentially significant implications for the UK arts sector, cultural institutions, education, local authorities, and the public.

-The discussion will draw on findings in the Valuing Culture and Heritage Capital: A Framework Towards Informing Decision Making report, launched to kickstart development of a framework to enable a formal approach to the valuation of culture and heritage assets, and to support an evidence-based approach to future decision making.
+The discussion will draw on findings in the Valuing Culture and Heritage Capital: A Framework Towards Informing Decision Making report, launched to kick-start the development of a framework that will enable a formal approach to the valuation of culture and heritage assets, and to support an evidence-based approach to future decision making.

 We are pleased to include a pre-recorded contribution from Lord Mendoza, Commissioner for Cultural Recovery and Renewal and Provost of Oriel College, Oxford University.